dask/dask/docs/source/develop.rst

 ~~~~~~~~~~~~~~

 Dask uses Github Actions for Continuous Integration (CI) testing for each PR.
-The actions will run the test suite across a variety of Python versions, Operating
+These CI builds will run the test suite across a variety of Python versions, operating
-Systems, and NumPy and Pandas versions.
+systems, and package dependency versions.
 Additionally, Dask can upstream Xarray tests
 with the commit message ``test-upstream``

 The CI workflows for Github Actions are defined in